mwdossantos/kb-86/docs/week-9-application-development.md

 In order to be able to use any of this data I had to use some of Swift's native functions.
 I followed a tutorial online that teached me how to decode `.JSON` and be able to use the data from that `.JSON` in my application.
 In the `PlanetsService.swift` file I did basically two things:

 * Create structs that are `Codable`.
 This means I create variables for each item in the `.JSON` and specify of what type they are.
-* Create a class with a function that I can call in order to retrieve the planets.
+* Create a class with a static function that I can call in order to retrieve the planets.

 For the structs, my code was fairly simple: